Basic Usage

 init

-To initialize the deployer with default settings and folder structure, use the init command:
+To initialize the deployer with default settings, folder structure, and CI/CD templates, use the init command:

 vertex-deployer init